takeuchi-masaki/DigitalLogicSimulator/Report/userManual.md

 ## Functionality

-Clicking and dragging a component will allow you to add the Logic Gate to the Grid on the right-hand side.
+Clicking and dragging a component allows you to add the Logic Gate to the Grid on the right-hand side.
 Each logic gate will be able to be rotated, as well as have its inputs or outputs negated.
 Each component will snap to the grid when dragging, and a visual shows the current position of the dragged object.
 Objects placed on the grid are able to be moved with another drag and drop operation.

 ## Future Functionality